Guide to Services - Claremont Colleges & Community

 Overdue Materials and Fines

 Overdue notices are sent by email or postal service on a regular basis for circulating items, including reserves.
-The Library's fine policy is available online and at the Circulation Desk.
+A copy of the fine policy is available at the Circulation Desk and on the Library homepage (see “Policies”).

 Holds, Recalls, Searches